Learning to Validate the Quality of Detected Landmarks: Validation loss formulation

 \section{Validation loss formulation}

-The idea behind our validation loss is that we want the network to guess the expected distance between its prediction and the ground truth position as a proxy of reliability of the prediction.
-This means that the network not only estimates the landmark position, it also evaluates its accuracy and provides this information in an additional output.
-Therefore, we compute the distance between the estimated and annotated position (L2, L1, or any task specific distance metric) and use this as training label for the next training iteration.
+The idea behind our validation loss is that we want the network to guess the expected distance between its prediction and the ground truth position as a proxy of the reliability of the prediction.
+This means that the network not only estimates the landmark position, it also evaluates its accuracy and provides this information in the additional output.
+Therefore, we compute the distance between the estimated and annotated position (L2, L1, or any task-specific distance metric) and use this as a training label for the next training iteration.
+For landmarks the convetional loss formulation is $\frac{1}{2} (gt_i-ev_i)^2$ for the $i$th index of the output neuron where $gt$ is the ground truth and $ev$ the estimated value.
+The derivative and therefore the gradient is $gt_i-ev_i$.
+Each landmark position is estimated using two neurons from the last layer as shown in Equation~\ref{eq:perlandmark}.

-In Equation~\ref{eq:l2l1loss} the loss function for L1 and L2 are shown where $x$ represents the estimated landmark positions and $y$ the ground truth.
-For our loss function we split the vectors $x$ and $y$ in triplets.
-We assign each triplet an index $i$ and a secondary index $j$ which represents the vector index in a triplet.
-Therefore, $x_{1,2}$ selects the first triplet in the estimated vector $x$ and the second index in this triplet.

-Equation~\ref{eq:l2validloss} defines the proposed loss function with an Euclidean norm for the distance between the estimated positions of the landmarks ($\sqrt{(x_{i,1}-y_{i,1} + x_{i,2}-y_{i,2})^{2}}$).
-This can also be formulated for the L1 norm as shown in Equation~\ref{eq:l1validloss}.

-The L1 norm is more accurate for landmark detection as shown by Feng et al.~\cite{wingloss2018cvpr}.
-It is also possible to replace the Euclidean norm by the Manhattan distance as shown in Equation~\ref{eq:manhattenvalidloss} which was also used in our training.

-Large values of the validation signal indicate a strong deviation between estimated landmark location and its ground-truth annotation.
-In contrast, a value close to zero means a triplet is likely accurate and valid.